1jss/sdl-app-launcher/README.md

-# This is my notes from learning C and SDL
+# This is my study project for learning C and SDL

 Formatting code:
 `clang-format -i main.c`